Jasonhsu6/disaster_recovery_labor/README.md

 * Then do a `npm install` inside of the folders Disaster and Labor_Management
 * In one Terminal/Command Prompt, run `ng serve` in Disaster
 * In another, run `nodemon server` in Labor_Management
-* Finally, watch the magic happen here [here](http://localhost:4200/ "Disaster Recovery Labor")
+* Finally, watch the magic happen [here](http://localhost:4200/ "Disaster Recovery Labor")